ViniciusAPortela/dyn-wiki/articles/1/1/article.en.md

 </only64>

 # #2 Installing XAMPP
-Change the permissions to allow executeing
+Change the permissions to allow executing
 <cmd>chmod +x xampp-installer.run</cmd>

 Finally, execute it: